 With fiction, I read for engagement, not escapism.
 Literary fiction, for me, is about realism.
-So, I cannot bring myself to read romances or mainstream thrillers, which, for me, are filled with genre and language cliches.
-In fact, language and what writers can do with words in a narrative is, often, more important to me than other aspects of the story.
-And, this level of language craft is mostly, for me, found in literary fiction.
+So I cannot bring myself to read romances or mainstream thrillers, which, for me, are filled with genre and language cliches.
+In fact, language and what writers can do with words in a narrative is, often, just as important to me than other aspects of the story.
+And this level of language craft is mostly, for me, found in literary fiction.

 For whatever reason, “literary fiction” is labeled elitist or inaccessible sometimes.
 There are many better definitions, so, in an attempt to set the record straight, here are a couple of recent ones that I identify with:

 Literary fiction is fiction that concerns itself with subtleties and complexities of language, theme and symbolism and tends to be character-driven rather than plot driven.
 Often, literary fiction makes more demands on its readers than genre fiction in that it requires a higher level of engagement with and reflection on the text and its social or political and/or historical context, as well as the text’s relation to works by other authors.